brite-code/brite/docs/spec/src/expressions.md

 Note: We disallow the syntax in {BinaryExpressionRelational} for `a < b > c` since angle brackets (`<>`) are commonly used to denote other things.
 Such as generic type arguments or XML markup.

+Note: Brite does not support “referential equality” unlike other languages we take inspiration from like JavaScript and OCaml.
+Since referential equality presumes a certain object layout at runtime.
+Instead we do deep equality checks.
+Referential equality checks may be still used underneath the hood as an optimization technique for applicable data structures.

 TODO: Should we treat `a < b < c` specially?
 As the equivalent of `a < b && b < c`.
 I think we should.
 All user input starts as a string.
 That is parsed into a number and then often we must put bounds on that number.
 This allows us to easily do so.

 ## Conditional Expression